 Defining the Metric Thresholds

 threshold field in the desired Metric object when creating your experiment.
 You can specify a threshold for any number of metrics in your multimetric experiment.
-To assign thresholds after an experiment has been created, update the

 Updating Metric Thresholds

 Metric thresholds can be updated on the properties page of an experiment at any time while the experiment is in progress.
-The thresholds can also be updated directly through our API.
-An example of this is given below.

-984, when the actual accuracy is bounded between
+984, when the actual accuracy exists between

-[0, 1], this feature will assume the value
+0 and 1, this feature will assume the value

 984 is actually achievable and explore the domain erratically trying to find solutions that satisfy this threshold.

 - to state well-established thresholds at the start of an experiment if you have the data, or